senarvi/senarvi.github.io/index.md

     Seppo Enarvi and Mikko Kurimo (2013),
     <a href="http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6682659">
       A Novel Discriminative Method for Pruning Pronunciation Dictionary Entries</a>.
-    In Proceedings of the 7th International Conference on Speech Technology and Human-Computer Dialogue (SpeD 2013), pages 113&ndash;116.
+    In Proceedings of the 7th International Conference on Speech Technology and Human-Computer Dialogue (SpeD), pages 113&ndash;116.
     (<a href="publications/sped2013.pdf">PDF</a>,
     <a href="publications/sped2013.bib">BibTex</a>).<br />
     NOTE: See erratum at the end of the PDF file.<br />